 We are all building apps in the cloud.
 Accounting apps, to-do apps, word processing apps everything.
 With clients trusting you with their data, the question becomes how to keep their data safe and separate.
 Keeping your client’s data separate is the difference between living in a group commune and being a tenant in an apartment.
 This is called multi-tenancy.

 Multi-tenancy refers to a principle in software architecture where a single instance of the runs on a server, serving multiple customers (tenants).
-This is a really important part of important feature of cloud computing.
-This is important because in multi tenant environment customers do not share or see each other’s data.
+This is a really important part of an important feature of cloud computing.
+This is important because in multi-tenant environment customers do not share or see each other’s data.

 PUTTING ALL TENANTS IN A SINGLE DATABASE

 This is the most common form of multi-tenancy and where most web apps start.
 Putting all your tenants together is a lot simpler and we do not even think about calling it multi-tenancy.
-Putting all tenants in a single database requires putting the multi tenancy logic into the application level.
-Enforcing security at the application level can be something as simple as place a enforcing user or customer filters on all data queries, eg. prefixing every database query with a user id.
+Putting all tenants in a single database requires putting the multi-tenancy logic into the application level.
+Enforcing security at the application level can be something as simple as placing an enforcing user or customer filters on all data queries, eg. prefixing every database query with a user id.

 For a “freemium” business, this will be a better model, since each MongoDB database occupies at least 32MB.
 Creating hundreds of databases for hundreds of non paying customers can waste a lot of resources.

 This is probably the worst way for MongoDB for a couple of reasons.
 I won’t go into detail, but this is the method you really want to avoid.